 For example let’s rename the created rosehosting.html file.
 Since you were located in the root directory when you created the file using touch, you now have to use the following command to rename the file:

 So, you use mv, then the file you want to rename and then the value to which you want to rename the file into.

 mv can also be used to move files from one directory to another.
 Example:

 which will move the bestmanagedvps.html file into /var/www/html

-If you have any additional questions on Linux commands, feel free to leave a comment below.
-You can always get a Linux VPS hosting service from us and our fully-managed support will help you with everything regarding Linux administration, configuration and troubleshooting.
+If you have any additional questions on shell commands, feel free to leave a comment below.
+You can always get a Managed VPS hosting service from us and our fully-managed support will help you with everything regarding Linux administration, configuration and troubleshooting.